The world-famous dome of St Paul's Cathedral is an iconic feature of the London skyline. Step inside and enjoy the cathedral's awe-inspiring interior.

-You can find out more and apply to volunteer at this hostel on the volunteering website.
+Find out more and apply to volunteer at this hostel through YHA volunteering.

-YHA London St Paul's is in a grade 2 listed building in the City Of London and the former St Paul's Cathedral choir boys school.
+YHA London St Paul's is in a grade 2 listed building in the city of London and the former St Paul's Cathedral choir boys school.
 It is clad in London's signature Portland Stone (quarried from the Isle of Portland, off Dorset's coast) and displays some beautiful sgraffito elevations.

 The school and building are steeped in a tumultuous history: the original Choir School dates back to the early 1100s, but was destroyed by the Great Fire of London in 1666.
 It had several reincarnations, and this was the fourth.
 The building was designed with English Baroque style architecture in mind, following Sir Christopher Wren's vision and love for Baroque aesthetics.

-The Choir School moved premises in the 1960s because the building was under threat of demolition from a road-widening scheme but, fortunately, rather than being demolished, it was instead converted into a Youth Hostel.
+The Choir School moved premises in the 1960s because the building was under threat of demolition from a road-widening scheme but, fortunately, rather than being demolished, it was instead converted into a youth hostel.

 Meet the team